Simon Thomson

 Professor of Hybrid Learning

-I have an academic background in broadcast engineering and blended/online education as well as senior level experience in Higher Education relating to digital and blended/online curriculum design and education.
+I have an academic background originally in broadcast engineering and now more so in blended/online/hybrid (mixed-modal) education with senior level experience in Higher Education relating to educational development, curriculum design, digital education and blended/online learning.

-I am also passionate about ‘open education’ and much of my work is freely available for others to use through my websites or through open access publications.
+I am a passionate supporter of ‘open education’ and as such, most of my work is freely available for others to use through my websites or through open access publications.

 University of Manchester